protwis/gpcrdb_data/docs/acknowledgements.rst

     **Figure 2**.
 GPCRdb 2007-2013.

 Many people have contributed over the years to the shape of the GPCRdb that you see now.
-Rob Hooft was, en Maarten Hekkelman now is our bit and byte guru.
+Rob Hooft was, and Maarten Hekkelman now is our bit and byte guru.
 Maarten also wrote the profile BLAST.
 Fabien Campagne wrote the snake plot software for us.
 Margot Beukers, Fred Cohen, Oyvind Edvardsen, Kurt Kristiansen, have been involved in the mutant section of the GPCRdb; Oyvind and Kurt made tinyGRAP that now is integrated in the GPCRdb.
 Wilma Kuipers, Nora vd